0713248095/GentrixGentrix-README/README.md

-# GentrixGentrix-README
+# GentrixGentrix/README
-🔸 Hi 👋 there l'm Gentrix
+♦️🌱I'm passionate learner currently learning programming and web develop 🔷🔸🔹l'm learning Linux and other programming languages such as JavaScript, HTML and CCS 🔷🔷I'm looking forward to collaborate with different people and learn new skills ♂️You can reach me through
-🔹currently learning programming skills and web development 🔹l'm studying languages like java and python .
+♂️Email: gentrixmiheso@90gmail.com
-🔹currently project -leaening GIT and GITHUB 🔷gentrixmiheso@90gmail.com (gentrixmiheso@gmail.com) 🔷🔷Call-0713248095
+⚡Call : 0713248095/0728710791